okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/concepts/data-binding.md

 However, it is not recommended to make this editing manually, as it can lead to errors.
 Instead, you can use graphic editors such as *Adobe Illustrator* or *Inkscape* to do this job.
 It's also possible to use Synoptic Panel's Map Editor ([see below](#manual-binding)) to bind elements to data points, bypassing the need to assign identifiers.

+## Auto Ids

+In some cases, the SVG file may not have unique identifiers for each area.
+In this case, Synoptic Panel will automatically assign unique identifiers to each area.
+See more on [Auto Id Assignment](./../features/auto-id-assignement.md).

 ## Linking Areas to Data